brwilkinson/AzureDeploymentFramework/README.md

 - If you don't have 3 to 12 months to dedicate to deploying out a single Application that is core to your business, then this Framework s not for you.
 - However if you need to build out Labs or use this for Demo's Etc, then the ADF framework will work very nicely.

+# Any Feedback on this project is welcome, please feel free to reach out or ask questons open issues